Gholam Ali Rashid: Strategic genius

-Among the military figures of the Islamic Republic of Iran, Gholam Ali Rashid holds a distinguished position as a prominent military strategist and one of the closest associates of the commanders of the Iran-Iraq war.
-Rashid is regarded as one of the senior commanders of the Islamic Revolutionary Guard Corps (IRGC) and, in recent years, has led the Central Headquarters of Khatam al-Anbiya, the highest operational command center of Iran's Armed Forces.
+Among the military figures of the Islamic Republic of Iran, Gholam Ali Rashid held a distinguished position as a prominent military strategist and one of the closest associates of the commanders of the Iran–Iraq War.
+Rashid is regarded as one of the senior commanders of the Islamic Revolutionary Guard Corps (IRGC) and, in recent years, led the Khatam al-Anbiya Central Headquarters, the highest operational command center of Iran's Armed Forces.

-He was among the first to join the IRGC following the victory of the Iranian Islamic Revolution of 1979 and quickly assumed a significant role due to his strategic genius at the onset of the Iran-Iraq War.
-Rashid was one of the closest associates of Hassan Bagheri, the chief architect of operations during the Iran-Iraq War.
-After Baqeri’s death, Rashid became one of the key figures in the war’s strategic think tank.
+He was among the first to join the IRGC following the victory of the Iranian Islamic Revolution of 1979 and quickly assumed a significant role due to his strategic genius at the onset of the Iran–Iraq War.
+Rashid was one of the closest associates of Hassan Bagheri, the chief architect of operations during the Iran–Iraq War.
+After Baqeri’s death, Rashid became one of the key figures in the war's strategic think tank.

 Rashid played a significant role in major operations such as Operation Tariq al-Quds, Operation Fath ol-Mobin, Operation Beit ol-Moqaddas, Operation Dawn 8, and Operation Karbala 5.
-According to military commanders’ testimonies, Gholam Ali Rashid’s analytical skills, strategic mindset, and deep understanding of the war’s geography made him one of the principal strategists of the Iran-Iraq war.
-After the war, Rashid joined the senior command structure of the Armed Forces of Iran, serving as Deputy of Operations for the General Staff and later commanding the Central Headquarters of Khatam ol-Anbiya, which is responsible for coordinating and focusing all military operations during crises and wars.
+According to military commanders' testimonies, Gholam Ali Rashid’s analytical skills, strategic mindset, and deep understanding of the war’s geography made him one of the principal strategists of the Iran–Iraq war.
+After the war, Rashid joined the senior command structure of the Armed Forces of Iran, serving as Deputy of Operations for the General Staff and later commanding the Khatam al-Anbiya Central Headquarters, which is responsible for coordinating and focusing all military operations during crises and wars.
 Within the command structure, the commander of this headquarters during wartime is considered equivalent to the deputy commander-in-chief in the operational field.

 Rashid was recognized as a leading theorist in the field of Iran’s military doctrine.
 His primary focus in various speeches was on enhancing the country’s active deterrence capabilities, and he was a staunch advocate for strengthening Iran’s missile arsenal.
 In recent years, Western media have portrayed Rashid as the architect of Iran’s overarching military strategies and a key influencer in regional dynamics.

 In analytical reports from think tanks such as the Washington Institute for Near East Policy, Rashid is portrayed as a low-profile and quiet military figure in Iran, yet influential in military policy, with an impact far greater than what is reflected in the media.
 Rashid typically operated in the background, spoke infrequently, and showed little desire for visibility; however, he held a respected and trusted position among the senior commanders of the IRGC and the army of Iran.

 After the assassination of Qasem Soleimani, Rashid was among those who emphasized the necessity of a strong retaliation.
 In one of his official speeches, he stated:

 "The enemy must understand that Iran’s strategic patience is not a sign of weakness, and the response of the Islamic Republic of Iran to any aggression will be decisive and deterrent."